linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 The easiest way to configure and maintain your CouchDB installation is through its web interface, Fauxton.
 From a web browser on the machine where CouchDB is installed, you can access Fauxton by navigating to `127.0.0.1:5984/_utils`.

 However, if you are accessing the machine remotely, the simplest and most secure way to access Fauxton is by using SSH tunneling.
-The following steps show you how to create and use and SSH tunnel for this purpose.
+The following steps show you how to create and use an SSH tunnel for this purpose.

 1. Follow the [Access Futon Over SSH to Administer CouchDB](/docs/guides/access-futon-over-ssh-using-putty-on-windows/) guide to create an SSH tunnel between your CouchDB server and the machine you are wanting to access it from.